shuklavijay249/Android-Interview-Question/README.md

 ---

+## 📌 1.
+Use Application Context Wisely
+- Avoid holding long-lived references to `Activity` or `Context`.
+- Use `getApplicationContext()` when a context is needed outside the component lifecycle.

+---

+## 🧹 2.
+Avoid Memory Leaks
+- Use `WeakReference` or `static` inner classes to avoid holding strong references to `Activity` or `Fragment`.
+- Always unregister:
+  - `BroadcastReceiver`
+  - `LiveData` observers
+  - `ViewTreeObserver` listeners
+  - Any other long-living callbacks

+---

+## 🔁 3.
+Use Lifecycle-Aware Components
+- Use Jetpack's `ViewModel`, `LiveData`, and `LifecycleObserver`.
+- These components help manage memory by automatically cleaning up when the lifecycle ends.

+---

+## 🖼️ 4.
+Recycle Bitmaps and Large Resources
+- Use `BitmapFactory.Options.inSampleSize` to load scaled-down images.
+- Use `ImageDecoder` (API 28+) or manually call `bitmap.recycle()` on older APIs.

+---

+## 🧮 5.
+Use Efficient Data Structures
+- Use `SparseArray`, `LongSparseArray`, or `ArrayMap` instead of standard `HashMap` for memory savings.
+- Replace `HashSet` with `ArraySet` when possible.

+---

+## 🧰 6.
+Use ProGuard / R8
+- Enable code shrinking and resource shrinking.
+- Removes unused code, reducing APK size and memory footprint.

+---

+## ⏱️ 7.
+Avoid Heavy Operations on the Main Thread
+- Use background processing with:
+  - Kotlin Coroutines
+  - `AsyncTask` (legacy)
+  - `ExecutorService`
+  - `WorkManager`

+---

+## 💾 8.
+Use Caching Wisely
+- Use `LruCache` for in-memory caching.
+- Ensure cache size is appropriate for available memory.

+---

+## 🔍 9.
+Analyze and Profile Regularly
+- Use tools like:
+  - Android Profiler
+  - LeakCanary
+  - Memory Analyzer Tool (MAT)
+- Helps detect memory leaks and analyze heap dumps.

+---

+## 🚫 10.
+Be Careful with Static Fields
+- Avoid storing `Activity`, `Context`, or `View` in static fields.
+- Static references can prevent garbage collection and cause memory leaks.

+---

+> ✅ *Consistent memory profiling and efficient management practices help ensure smooth, crash-free, and high-performing Android apps.*

+---

 Understanding the difference between **stack** and **heap memory** in Android is essential for optimizing memory usage and avoiding crashes due to memory-related issues.
 ```